absence/absence.github.com/cookbook/ottojenny/readme.md

 The smaller cubes cast shadows on the table.
 This is to help you gauge the total number of objects being displayed.

 The name 'ottojenny' is a play on: Deacon's autogen; two people joining totogether; and complex devices we make such otto for automobile and jenny as in spinning-jenny

+###Issues
+The small cubes seem to disappear momentarily.
+That may well be due to their being inside another cube.

 ###Change Log